 (1) Require written acceptance of purchase orders for classified acquisitions.

-(2) See for guidance on the use of unilateral modifications.
+(2) See PGI 213.302-3 for guidance on the use of unilateral modifications.

 (3) A supplemental agreement converts a unilateral purchase order to a bilateral agreement.
-If not previously included in the purchase order, incorporate the clause at , Pricing of Contract Modifications, in the Standard Form 30, and obtain the contractor’s acceptance by signature on the Standard Form 30.
+If not previously included in the purchase order, incorporate the clause at 252.243-7001 , Pricing of Contract Modifications, in the Standard Form 30, and obtain the contractor’s acceptance by signature on the Standard Form 30.